chakra-ui/chakra-ui/.changeset/happy-rings-move.md

 ---
 "@chakra-ui/popover": patch
+"@chakra-ui/menu": patch
 ---

-Fix issue where lazy popover content unmounted before animation end leading to a janky user experience
+Fix issue where the content of a lazy popover or menu gets unmounted before (framer-motion) animation ends leading to a janky user experience.